wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 ### Static Media Files and Templates
 Now that you have your Django project set up to handle static files, you can now make use of these files within your templates to improve their appearance and add additional functionality.

-To demonstrate how to include static files, open up `index.html` located in the `<workspace>/templates/rango/` directory.
+To demonstrate how to include static files, open up the `index.html` templates you created earlier, located in the `<workspace>/templates/rango/` directory.
 Modify the HTML source code as follows.
 The two lines that we add are shown with a HTML comment next to them for easy identification.

 {lang="html",linenos=on}
 	<!DOCTYPE html>